cartesi/docs/cartesi-rollups/development/assets-handling/python.md

 wallet.erc721_transfer(account, to, erc721, token_id):
 ```

-Ensure to set the `rollup_address` for withdrawal operations in a trustless manner.
+Ensure that the `rollup_address` for withdrawal operations is set trustless.
 Here's an example:

 ```python
 if msg_sender.lower() == dapp_relay_address.lower():